 When it’s not crowded with tourists, Ram Ghat is the best place to be in Chitrakoot.
-The best time is 5-6 pm as you can join the Mandakini River aarti (prayer).
+The best time is around 5.30 pm as you can join the Mandakini River aarti (prayer).
 Compared to the grandeur of Ganga Aarti at Dashashwamedh Ghat in Varanasi this one is much simpler, but that is its appeal.

 If you go to Ram Ghat looking for the typical image representing India – of a half-naked Sadhu or holy man, ash smeared on his forehead – you might not find many subjects.
 What you’ll get for sure is an intimate picture of India’s ordinary masses which make travel for religious purposes the biggest subset of domestic travel here.